irem-yigit/booker-app/README.md

 2. **Configure the database:**

-    - Create a database named `goodreads` (this step is not necessary if running with Docker).
+    - Create a database named `booker` (this step is not necessary if running with Docker).
     - Update the `application.properties` file in the `src/main/resources` folder according to your database information.

 3. **Build the project with Maven:**